roelfie/react-redux-udemy/README.md

 # Apps

 Throughout this course, the following React applications will be built.
-This course focuses on state management with standard React (state, context) and with Redux.
-For some `app`s I have ceated a `app-mobx` copy to illustrate what the app would look like when using MobX.

 | Section | Application  | Topics                                              | Libs & tools                        | MobX? |
 | ------- | ------------ | --------------------------------------------------- | ----------------------------------- | ----- |